chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_search_query.rst

 For example, if you want to search a client whose name is "foobar":

 #.
-Log on to the Hosted Chef Management Console and select an organization to use if you are associated with multiple organizations.
+Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.

 #.
-Click on the Search tab on the main navigation menu.
+Click on the **Search** tab on the main navigation menu.

 #.
 In the text box under the "Client" search index, enter "clientname:foobar" and click on the Search client button.

    .. image:: ../../images/step_manage_server_hosted_search_index_1.png

    The results will look like this if there is a client named "foobar":

    .. image:: ../../images/step_manage_server_hosted_search_index_2.png

    If you leave the search box empty, it returns all the objects of that type.
 Searching for Environments, Data Bags, Nodes, and Roles work the same way.